International F1 Visa Student Criminal Defense Lawyer

 Universities Where We Represent Students

-Chudnovsky Law provides defense for international students enrolled in all universities and programs in Los Angeles County, Orange County and Riverside County, California including:
+Chudnovsky Law provides defense for international students enrolled in all universities and programs in Los Angeles County, Orange County, Riverside County and Santa Barbara County California including:

 California State University, Northridge